Dirac geometry II: Coherent cohomology: Introduction

 We show in \cref{appendix:accessible_sheaves} that this $\infty$-category has excellent categorical properties and that it admits a number of equivalent descriptions.
 If $\kappa$ is a small regular cardinal, then we let $\Aff_{\kappa} \subset \Aff$ be the full subcategory spanned by the affine Dirac schemes of cardinality $< \kappa$.
 Since it is essentially small, the $\infty$-category $\presheaves(\Aff_{\kappa})$ of presheaves of anima on $\Aff_{\kappa}$ is presentable, and we show that

-It follows that the $\infty$-category $\presheaves(\Aff)$ admits all small limits and colimits.
-The latter are calculated pointwise, whereas the former are given by the left Kan extension of the pointwise limit in $\presheaves(\Aff_{\kappa})$ for $\kappa$ sufficiently large.
+It follows that the $\infty$-category $\presheaves(\Aff)$ admits all small colimits and limits, both of which are calculated pointwise.
 We also show that the Yoneda embedding restricts to a fully faithful functor

 and that this functor exhibits the target as the cocompletion of the source.

 The flat topology on $\Aff$ is the Grothendieck topology, where a sieve $j \colon U \to h(S)$ is a covering sieve if there exists a finite family of maps $(T_i \to S)_{i \in I}$ such that the induced map $T \simeq \coprod_{i \in I} T_i \to S$ is faithfully flat and such that each $h(T_i) \to h(S)$ factors through $j$.